pheebcodes/personal-site/content/blog/posts/2024-08-29-xoxofest-and-a-reintroduction.md

-psychiatrist didn't do virtual appointments and tennessee required you to use paper prescriptions for controlled medications so i, adhd girlie, had to keep up with _paper prescriptions???_ what a joke. anyways i'm tired as hell because i've been sleeping like shit for 4 years without it), i updated my website and swapped the first and second paragraphs of my home page. what was "i'm a software engineer and _for fun_ i make games and _play around with_ hobby electronics" is now "i'm a game designer and electronics maker, and as a day
+psychiatrist didn't do virtual appointments and tennessee required you to use paper prescriptions for controlled medications so i, adhd girlie, had to keep up with _paper prescriptions???_ what a joke. anyways i'm tired as hell because my brain is finally relaxing and i've been sleeping like shit for 4 years without it), i updated my website and swapped the first and second paragraphs of my home page. what was "i'm a software engineer and _for fun_ i make games and _play around with_ hobby electronics" is now "i'm a game designer and electronics maker, and as a day